selimslab/selimslab.github.io/_books/fiction.md

 title: Fiction
 ---

-Some of the books I enjoyed

----

-One Hundred Years of Solitude

-The Iliad

-The Odyssey

 Don Quixote

+Les Miserables

+Nausea

+Oblomov

 Of Mice and Men

+One Hundred Years of Solitude

+Strange Planet

 The Count of Monte Cristo

-Strange Planet

-The Gambler by Dostoyevski

-Les Miserables

-Oblomov

-The Hitchhiker's Guide to the Galaxy #1

-The Lord of the Rings

-Overcoat, Gogol

 The Death of Ivan Ilych

+The Gambler

+The Hitchhiker's Guide to the Galaxy

+The Iliad

 The Lorax

-Aganta Burina Burinata

-The Plague, Camus

-The Stranger, Camus

-Trial, Kafka
+The Lord of the Rings

 The Metamorphosis

-Nausea, Sartre
+The Odyssey

+The Overcoat

+The Plague

+The Stranger

+The Trial